bahrmichael/bahrmichael.github.io/_posts/2021-09-01-dynamodb-partial-recovery.md

 * how you can partially recover data,
 * what you need to do now to prepare your application,
-* what you should do when you discover an incident,
+* what you should do when you discover an incident, and
-* and how you can recover data after you resolved the root cause.
+* how you can recover data after you resolved the root cause.

-We’ll use the term incident for the moment when the first records in your table are corrupted.
+We’ll use the term incident for the instant when the first records in your table are corrupted.

 For when you need to restore the whole table and add it back to your application stack, [check out Matthew Bonig's guide](https://matthewbonig.com/2021/08/30/importing-with-the-cdk/).